stem cell therapy alzheimers dementia

 • Rapid Memory loss

-• Motor Function, Gait and balance issues
+• Motor Function, Gait and balance issues, and other symptoms of movement disorders

 • Difficulty making decisions